 The central theme that unites my research is the use of fossils and the geological record to better understand how evolution works over long time scales.
 Fossils provide a deep-time perspective on evolution that is inaccessible if we focus solely on living organisms.
 Only by studying fossils can we appreciate the great diversity of life throughout earth history, understand how groups and faunas change in concert with a dynamically changing planet, untangle how body plans and major morphological character complexes are assembled, and understand how fluctuating climates and other environmental perturbations affect the diversification, distribution, abundance, and variability of living organisms on a long-term basis.
 I study the evolutionary history of major fossil groups such as dinosaurs, birds, and mammals by using a three-pronged approach.
 First, I collect primary fossil data through fieldwork, anatomical descriptions of specimens, and systematic revisions of important taxa.
 Second, I synthesize these primary data into large morphological phylogenetic analyses, which produce a genealogical framework for better understanding evolution.
-Third, I use morphological and phylogenetic information to study large-scale macroevolutionary patterns, which help us better understand the origin, initial radiation, and evolutionary history of clades over time.
+Third, I use morphological and phylogenetic information to study large-scale macroevolutionary patterns, which help us better understand the origin, initial radiation, evolutionary history, and extinction of clades over time.
 A quick introduction to my research can be seen in the following video:

 Evolutionary Radiations: The Origin and Rise of Major Clades: How do groups rise to dominance?
 Living groups such as mammals and birds are clearly successful: they are taxonomically diverse, distributed widely around the globe, and have evolved into a great range of size, shape, and ecological habits.
 But, these groups did not begin this way.
 Like all groups they began with a single ancestor that lived at a certain time and place.
 What, then, allowed these groups to become successful?
 Was it a gradual or rapid process?
 Did it involve higher than normal rates of evolution?
 Was it enabled by the acquisition of one or several "key innovations" of the anatomy or biology that allowed the group in question to speciate more profoundly or better weather extinctions?
 Did it involve outcompeting other groups or did it opportunistically follow unexpected contingencies of earth history?
 Were fluctuations in climate or mass extinctions major driving forces?
 I address these and other major questions by examining evolutionary radiations in the fossil record: those periods of time when groups originate and first blossom in diversity, abundance, and behavioral and morphological variability.
 Much of my early career research has focused on two exemplary radiations: the evolutionary transition between carnivorous theropod dinosaurs and birds and the rise of dinosaurs and close relatives during the Triassic Period (~250-200 million years ago).